Tech-at-DU/ACS-1710-Web-Architecture/Lessons/module-1/lesson-4.md

 Try to imagine some of the user situations in which different requests might get made.
 For example, perhaps the user wants to get a list of shopping items from a website—while other times the user wants to upload their item for sale.

-In this article, we will be exploring the two most common request methods— GET and POST.
+In this article, we will be exploring the two most common request methods — GET and POST.

 The GET method provides data to the client, from the server, while the POST method provides data from the client, to the server.